Cherreads

 "They didn't take the pouch I kept on me.
 Did they take yours?"

-Ruhan chuckled, and his eyes glinted with amusement.
+Ruhan chuckled, amused by her expression.
 "Then it's settled.
-From now on, you can leave the spending to me.
-Whatever catches your eye, I'll buy it."
+From now on, leave the spending to me.
+Whatever you like, I'll get it."

-She blinked, caught off guard.
+She blinked, surprised.
 "Oh?
 So generous all of a sudden?"

 He leaned a little closer, his voice dropping just enough to make her heart skip.
 "Well, someone has to keep our princess happy."